MelKoppens/Compass-HSI/README.md

 # Compass-HSI
-Simple implementation of an HSI (Horizaontal situation Indicator).
+Simple implementation of an HSI (Horizontal situation Indicator).